 As there is currently no way to determine eligibility during the meeting, the final determination of eligibility will be made as soon as practicable following the nomination meeting.
 Eligibility criteria can be found in Article 6, Section 1(i) of the Guild’s Constitution and By-Laws.

-The nomination procedure is described in Article 6, Section 2 of the Constitution and By-Laws.
+The nomination procedure is described in Article 6, Section 2 of TAG’s Constitution and By-Laws.

 The Campaign

-PEGBOARD STATEMENT: The nominees will submit a 100-word statement to be published in a special election edition of The Pegboard shortly after the September membership meeting.
+The Pegboard Statement: The nominees will submit a 100-word statement to be published in a special election edition of The Pegboard shortly after the September membership meeting.
 The word limit will be strictly enforced!
 Nominees for contested positions who do not submit statements by the deadline will be listed in The Pegboard with a notation “No statement submitted”.
-(The special edition of The Pegboard will be published only if there is a contested election.)
+(The special edition of The Pegboard will be published only if the election includes contested positions.)

 Candidates may submit their Pegboard statements before or after the nomination meeting.
 Depending on the number of candidates and the positions being contested, the membership may vote to ask candidates for some positions to submit longer statements.
-Hopefully we will be mailing the special Pegboard within a few days of the ballot mailing.
+The Pegboard Special Election issue will be mailed out prior to voting.

 Labor Department regulations require the Guild to give nominees the right to inspect (but not to copy) a list of the names and addresses of all members employed at Guild shops.
 This list can be inspected at the Guild office during office hours.
 Any member who wishes to review the list should contact Steve Kaplan at Steve.Kaplan@tag839.org to make an appointment.